Your Guide to Diabetes: Type 1 and Type 2

 Take care of your diabetes when you’re at school or at work:

-- Take your medicines and check your blood glucose as usual.
+- Take your medicines and check your blood glucose levels as usual.

-- Tell your teachers, friends, or close co-workers about the signs of low blood glucose.
-You may need their help if your blood glucose drops too low.
+- Tell your teachers, friends, or close coworkers that you have diabetes and teach them about the signs of low blood glucose.
+You may need their help if your blood glucose levels drop too low.

 - Keep snacks nearby and carry some with you at all times to treat low blood glucose.